roshand33/Notes/jenkins_QnA.md

 ## Common ##
 1.What is Jenkins and its primary purpose? :-
-Jenkins is an open-source automation server used to automate the software development lifecycle — especially CI (Continuous Integration) and CD (Continuous Delivery)
+Jenkins is an open-source automation server used to automate the software development lifecycle - especially CI (Continuous Integration) and CD (Continuous Delivery)
 Jenkins automates repetitive tasks like building code, running tests, scanning vulnerabilities, packaging artifacts, and deploying them.
 It removes manual effort and creates a reliable, consistent delivery pipeline.

-2. Difference between Jenkins and other CI/CD tools :-
-  Feature	           Jenkins                                           GitHub Actions / GitLab CI / CircleCI Type	          Open-source, self-hosted	                                 Mostly cloud-native Plugins         	1800+ plugins	                                         Limited but stable Complexity	   High (needs setup, maintenance)                              	Lower Scalability	      Flexible (agents/nodes)	                          Built-in but restricted on free tiers Customization  	Extreme                                                 	Moderate
 3.What are Jenkins Pipelines and why are they important? :- 1 What are Jenkins Pipelines?
 Pipeline as Code: A Jenkins Pipeline is a set of plugins that lets you define your entire CI/CD workflow (build, test, deploy) as code, typically in a Jenkinsfile committed to your project's source control.